What Is Accreditation?

-What Content Is Eligible for ANCC Continuing Nursing Education (CNE) Credit?
+What Content Is Eligible for ANCC Nursing Continuing Professional Development (NCPD) Contact Hours?

 Providers must develop educational activities that address a gap in knowledge, skills, and/or practices for the professional registered nurse.
-Content chosen for educational activities must be evidence-based or based on the best-available evidence, and the educational activity must be planned independently from the influence of commercial interest organizations.
+Content chosen for educational activities must be evidence-based or based on the best-available evidence, and the educational activity must be planned independently from the influence of Ineligible Companies.

 Continuing education may be awarded for content provided through orientation, skills training, BLS, ACLS, PALS, or similar if the content addresses a gap in knowledge, skills, and/or practices for the target audience.

-Content developed by a commercial interest organization may NOT be used in educational activities awarding ANCC contact hours.
+Content developed by an ineligible company may NOT be used in educational activities awarding ANCC NCPD contact hours.

-Logos of a commercial interest organization are not permitted within or associated with the content of an educational activity with the exception of required disclosure to learners.
-Logos of a non-commercial interest organization are permitted at the discretion of the Provider.
+Logos of an ineligible company are not permitted within or associated with the content of an educational activity with the exception of required disclosure to learners.
+Logos of an eligible company are permitted at the discretion of the Provider.